-Luxury Hotels in Montreux: For one of the most luxurious experiences in Montreux, check out Fairmont Le Montreux Palace.
-This 5-star hotel has a great location and is best known amongst those who like to indulge. from romantic hotels to design hotels.
+- Luxury Hotels in Montreux: For one of the most luxurious experiences in Montreux, check out Fairmont Le Montreux Palace.
+This 5-star hotel has a great location and is best known amongst those who like to indulge.
+From romantic hotels to design hotels.
 Here are the most luxurious places.

-Mid-Range Hotels in Montreux: As mentioned above, I stayed at the lovely 4-star hotel Eurotel which you can check out here – I was more than happy with my choice.
+- Mid-Range Hotels in Montreux: As mentioned above, I stayed at the lovely 4-star hotel Eurotel which you can check out here – I was more than happy with my choice.

-Budget Hotels in Montreux: Okay, there are not really budget-friendly hotels in Montreux – accommodation around Lake Geneva is just pretty expensive.
+- Budget Hotels in Montreux: Okay, there are not really budget-friendly hotels in Montreux – accommodation around Lake Geneva is just pretty expensive.
 But here are the best budget hotels that are well-rated.
-Find out about the best budget hotels in Montreux
+Find out about the best budget hotels in Montreux.

-Budget accommodation: 2* hotels are almost as expensive as the 3* hotels in Montreux, but if you are looking for cheaper accommodation you can check out Airbnb and if you use my link you can save $$$ on your first stay or if you are mobile you can book an accommodation a bit further away).
+- Budget accommodation: 2* hotels are almost as expensive as the 3* hotels in Montreux, but if you are looking for cheaper accommodation, you can check out Airbnb, and if you use my link, you can save $$$ on your first stay or if you are mobile you can book an accommodation a bit further away).

 Whichever hotel you opt for, I would strongly suggest a hotel close to the promenade – ideally, with a lake view, or (admittedly, it is more expensive) you can find cheaper hotels close by Montreux.

-How to Get Around in Montreux
+How to Get Around Montreux

-It might take a while (Lake Geneva is one of the biggest lakes in Europe) but it is also a great way to see places from another angle.
+It might take a while (Lake Geneva is one of the biggest lakes in Europe), but it is also a great way to see places from another angle.

 Since the promenade is so pretty, I recommend starting the day with a stroll along the promenade (though it is even more charming in the evening).